 As a driver, you may take certain actions that could reduce risk of airbag injuries, such as being aware of any recalls or safety issues affecting your vehicle.
 Everyone in the vehicle should be properly secured with an approved seat belt.
 Children should sit in the back seat whenever possible and in the appropriate car seat or booster seat, if necessary.
 If it is absolutely necessary to have a child sit in the front seat, turn off the airbag.

 Although it is assumed that airbags will operate safely and work as intended, there are no guarantees.
 Just like any other type of product, airbags can malfunction and cause injuries.
 If you have a claim related to an airbag or any other defective car part, have a lawyer review your case.
 Call Gacovino, Lake & Associates today at 1-800-246-4878 to speak with a Sayville dangerous product lawyer.

-Damages for personal injuries Product liability and personal injury Injury from defective and dangerous products Personal injury Personal injury lawsuits Types of personal injuries Personal injury and brain injury Personal injury and car accidents Lemon law Lawsuits and disputes
+Damages for personal injuries Product liability and personal injury Injury from defective and dangerous products Personal injury Personal injury lawsuits Types of personal injuries Personal injury and brain injury Car Accidents Lemon law Lawsuits and disputes

 Sign up to receive a 3-part series of useful information and advice about personal injury law.